Sung-Huan/ANNOgesic/docs/source/test_case.rst

 ``best.csv`` is for the best parameters; ``stat.csv`` is for the parameters of each step.

-Let's assume the best parameters are that height is 0.3, height_reduction is 0.2, factor is 2.0, factor_reduction is 0.5,
+Let assume the best parameters are that height is 0.3, height_reduction is 0.2, factor is 2.0, factor_reduction is 0.5,
 base_height is 0.0, enrichment_factor is 1.7, processing_factor is 1.5.
 Now we can set the parameter set for running
 ``tss``.